 Member of the New Zealand Law Society.

 Member of the New Zealand Association for Migration and Investment.

-Since 2003, I have run a successful internship programme for university students both in her private practice and with her international work.
+Since 2003, I have run a successful internship programme for university students both in my private practice and with my international work.
 The focus of the internship programme is to develop students in human rights law, and to enable them to become critical and creative thinkers as young professionals.